ImKventis/ImKventis/README.md

 <img align="right" src="https://i.imgur.com/IQQnGTv.gif">

-I develop for fun whenever I can however I prefer programming non-GUI applications.
+I develop for fun whenever I can however I prefer programming non-GUI applications as creating logic is way more fun.

 I dont often upload my projects to github but I am slowly moving them out of my projects folder onto github but I still have a bad habit of leaving repos private so dont expect to find anything amazing here.